invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 | `ImportJobAppInsightsSamplingPercentage`      | No       | `1`                                         | The sampling percentage for the import job Application Insights resource |

 ## Scaling parameters
+Parameters to manipulate how the deployed applications scale.

 | Parameter                                     | Required | Default                   | Description                           |
 | --------------------------------------------- | :------: | ------------------------- | ------------------------------------- |